 In September 2009, with the assistance of federal economic stimulus funds, the college opened an instructional service center in Ashland City and students were enrolled in Business Systems Technology.
 A Practical Nursing program opened in Ashland City in January 2010.
 The Business Systems Technology program closed at the location in 2011.
+The Practical Nursing Program relocated from the Ashland City site to the Dickson main campus in December 2016.

 Through a joint venture with Williamson County Schools, TCAT Dickson opened the Fairview Instructional Service Center within Fairview High School in 2009 and enrolled Automotive Technology students.
 That joint venture ended in June 2012, and the Automotive Technology program closed.